-In sum, successful completion of the Certificate requires the following:
+Successful completion of the undergraduate certificate requires the following:

 - APP 200: Introduction to Appalachian Studies

 A 2.0 GPA within the Appalachian Studies Certificate courses

 All coursework in the Certificate at the 200+ level (12 hours)

 At least 6 hours of Certificate coursework at the 300+ level

 Planning course of study under guidance of the Appalachian Studies Director

 Note: Practical application of knowledge and skills through an engagement requirement may be fulfilled through a non-credit or for-credit experience.
 Students must also complete a capstone project either through APP 399: Appalachian Studies Practicum or through a course approved by the Appalachian Studies Program Director.

 Remaining courses may be chosen from the Appalachia-related course listings publicized on the Appalachian Studies website each semester or a student may propose alternate courses, including independent study courses, for approval by the Director of Appalachian Studies.
 Such course proposals should include a rationale that explains why the course is relevant to Appalachian Studies.